-- For warping a volume to a template (Usage mode 1): - Pad the input data set to avoid clipping errors from shifts and rotations - 2.
+- For warping a volume to a template (Usage mode 1): - 1.
+Pad the input data set to avoid clipping errors from shifts and rotations - 2.
 Strip skull (if needed) - 3.
 Resample to resolution and size of TLRC template - 4.
-Perform 12-parameter affine registration using 3dWarpDrive pesky little artifacts.
-Read the script if you are interested. - Typically this steps involves a high-res anatomical to an anatomical template - ► Example: @auto_tlrc -base TT_N27+tlrc. -input anat+orig. -suffix NONE - One could also warp an EPI volume to an EPI template. - ➡ If you are using an EPI time series as input.
+Perform 12-parameter affine registration using 3dWarpDrive Many more steps are performed in actuality, to fix up various pesky little artifacts.
+Read the script if you are interested. - Typically this steps involves a high-res anatomical to an anatomical template - One could also warp an EPI volume to an EPI template. - If you are using an EPI time series as input.
 You must choose one sub-brick to input.
 The script will make a copy of that sub-brick and will create a warped version of that copy.